vmware-tanzu/sources-for-knative/DEVELOPMENT.md

 // _ "k8s.io/client-go/plugin/pkg/client/auth/gcp"
 ```

-And then finally run the receive adapter, pointing to your kubeconfig file
+And then finally run the receive adapter, which will use the settings from your
+`.kubeconfig` file:

 ```shell
 go run ./cmd/sources-for-knative-adapter/main.go